Isengard: War of the Ring

-Treebeard, leader of the Ents, seeing that the Orcs would destroy his forest of Fangorn, led an army of Ents and Huorns to Isengard, destroyed it, and flooded it, leaving Saruman isolated in the impervious tower of Orthanc.
-The hobbits Merry Brandybuck and Pippin Took, as the new "doorwardens", received Théoden King of Rohan, Aragorn and the wizard Gandalf at the wrecked gates.
-Gandalf spoke with Saruman and broke his staff.
-Grima Wormtongue threw the Orthanc palantír, a stone of seeing, at the party; both Pippin and Aragorn later used it, seeing and deceiving Sauron as to the Fellowship's intentions.
+Treebeard, leader of the Ents, seeing that the Orcs would destroy his forest of Fangorn, leads an army of Ents and Huorns to Isengard, destroys it, and floods it, leaving Saruman isolated in the tower of Orthanc.
+The hobbits Merry Brandybuck and Pippin Took, as the new "doorwardens", receive Théoden King of Rohan, Aragorn and the wizard Gandalf at the wrecked gates.
+Gandalf speaks with Saruman and breaks his staff.
+Grima Wormtongue throws the Orthanc palantír, a stone of seeing, at the party; both Pippin and Aragorn later use it, seeing and deceiving Sauron as to the Fellowship's intentions.

-Saruman was then locked in Orthanc and guarded by Treebeard, but was later set free, turning the tower's keys over to Treebeard before leaving and taking Gríma with him.
-Treebeard's main reason for letting Saruman go was that he could not bear to see any living thing caged.
-Saruman exploited this weakness, most likely using his power with words.
+Saruman is locked in Orthanc and guarded by Treebeard, who later sets him free.
+Saruman hands the tower's keys over to Treebeard, and takes Gríma with him.
+Saruman exploits Treebeard's unwillingness to see any living thing caged, most likely using his power with words.

 Restoration

-During the Fourth Age, when Aragorn had been crowned as King Elessar ("Elfstone"), he visited Orthanc, finding there heirlooms of Isildur, among them the Elendilmir, the Star of Arnor, and the small gold case on a chain that Isildur had used to carry the One Ring, evidence that Saruman had found and apparently destroyed Isildur's remains.
-Isengard was restored, and the entire valley granted to the Ents.
-The Ents named the new forest the Treegarth of Orthanc.
-Orthanc became again a tower of the Reunited Kingdom of Gondor and Arnor.
+During the Fourth Age, when Aragorn has been crowned as King Elessar ("Elfstone"), he visits Orthanc, finding there heirlooms of Isildur, among them the Elendilmir, the Star of Arnor, and the small gold case on a chain that Isildur had used to carry the One Ring, evidence that Saruman had found and apparently destroyed Isildur's remains.
+Isengard is restored, and the entire valley granted to the Ents.
+The Ents name the new forest the Treegarth of Orthanc.
+Orthanc becomes again a tower of the Reunited Kingdom of Gondor and Arnor.